 .NET Core CLI

-.NET Core’s Command Line Interface (CLI) is very powerful, it allows you to do a lot without leaving the command line which allows for the simple and fast creation of these projects.
+.NET Core’s Command Line Interface (CLI) is very powerful, it allows you to do a lot without leaving the command line which allows for the fast and straightforward creation of these projects.
 Double-check your current directory is the new directory you’ve created, in our example this is samplecreateapp.

-To make sure the .NET Core was installed properly, type dotnet –info in the terminal, you should see output that looks like this:
+To make sure the .NET Core was correctly installed, type dotnet –info in the terminal, you should see output that looks like this:

 Once you have confirmed that you have all the needed prerequisites, let’s continue to build the React web app.Continue Reading →